Octagon-simon/octaValidate/README.md

 //define more custom rules
 myForm.moreCustomRules(rules);
 ```
-> Note that: You do not need to pass in your **regular expression** as a string!
+> Note: You do not need to pass in your **regular expression** as a string!
 This is because the *JavaScript engine* natively recognizes *regular expressions*.

 ## CUSTOM ERROR MESSAGE

 We've added an extra attribute that will enable you to provide your custom error message incase a validation fails.

-The table below shows the validation rule and the attribute that you can use to change its error message.
+The table below shows the default validation rules and their attibutes for a custom error message.

 | Validation Rule | Description| Validation Text Attribute|
 |-----------------|------------|-------------------------|